1st July 2026

 Why should I get my cat microchipped?

-When should I get my cat microchipped?
+When should I microchip my kitten?

 What happens when I get my cat microchipped?

-Our Joii Vet Expert says:
+Joii Vet Expert adds:

 Is my cat already microchipped?

-If you’re unsure whether your cat is already microchipped, they can be scanned by a vet, rescue centre or organisation which is likely to encounter stray animals.
+If you’re unsure whether your cat is already microchipped, they can be scanned by a vet, rescue centre, or organisation which is likely to encounter stray animals.
 This will be done with a hand-held scanner and if it detects a microchip, the scanner will display its unique number.

 Once you have their unique microchip number, you can use a chip checker online to find out who they're registered with so that you can check or update your details.
 If your pet's microchip number doesn't bring up a database, you might have registered with a database that's not DEFRA compliant.